teamspatzenhirn/rosbagBrowser/README.md

 The site is currently configured to use sqlite.
 The database does not store any data related to the ROS bags, but only temporary information such as user-sessions and local user accounts (only used for initial admin access, all other users login via GitLab).
-It is not required to back up the database, and i have not found a use to even persist it across server restarts.
+It is not required to back up the database, and I have not found a use to even persist it across server restarts.
 All data relevant to the ROS bags is stored in the bag directory.
 To initially create the database, run the migrations: